ryanczm/Analytic-Musings/notes/fa/fa.md

 * **Referee feature**
     * Some kind of league/point-weighted referee score based on past fixtures over a long period of time with the same time.
     * Idea being that sometimes referees have biases against certain teams.
-* **Motivation feature**
-    * Key Idea - Some kind of motivation score differential.
-Idea being that nearing end of season, say last 5 games (GW34), we have teams with increased and decreased motivation.
-    * Example - Relegation teams fighting end of the season.
-    * Example - Mid table teams with no ability to leapfrog in the table or cannot qualify for the next tier competition (CL, UEL, Conference)
-    * Example - Title winners having won already end of season (doesn't happen often in EPL though unlike BL or L1) with no motivation.
-    * Example - Sometimes, teams with nothing to play for rest players for a big game.
-    * Feature - Some kind of score that increases or decreases depending on the position in table and number of games left
 * **Informed fan feature**
     * Pre match sentiment - Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.
     * Starting XI reaction sentiment - For example, a bad lineup comes out.
 Fans on X or the pre-match thread or lineup thread complaining.
 How do I know?
 Because I would go immediately to the lineup and start complaining... or at least I would go there to see if other people are complaining.
     * Key Idea - Official club pages will always release XI on X and Instagram.
 Does the data there have any predictive power as a signal?
 Perhaps some kind of sentiment score?
 On Instagram and X.
     * Key Idea - Sentiment score differential against closing odds residual.
 Or some kind of discount adjustment to the final prediction odds.
     * Key Idea - This is effectively the fan's / wisdom of the crowd view on the starting XI alpha feature.
 For example, if fans think it is a bad lineup choice, they will be complaining the release thread.
-* **Style feature**
-    * The idea that certain teams styles e.g high pressing, possession, counterattack, can neutralize or be (dis) advantaged versus another style.
-We will use match aggregate statistics for this.
-But it is subjected to the game state problem: a match statistic is aggregated across the game state time series.
-    * For example, apparently I read on X Hull City who got promoted for 26/27 to EPL really outperformed their XG, and this was a result of their counterattacking style.
-Possible interaction with XG feature?
  * **Bookie odds feature**
     * Key Idea - The Benter boost as per Mack.
 Benter in his paper blended his odds/probs with bookie odds/probs in a logit model.
 Acts as a form of regularization/shrinkage.
     * Other Ideas - Odds dispersion, wrongness, opening vs closing delta.
 Need to do EDA on odds.
 Odds time series from bettingiscool (49euro/month).